This article was originally posted in Australian Women’s Weekly.

 Anne Mitchell, the director of the Australian Research Center in Sex, Health and Society, says rates of oral sex are climbing.
 The center’s latest survey of high school students, in 2008, also showed the number having sex with three or more people a year had increased significantly.

-Rates of sexually transmitted diseases are rising, especially in the 15-19 age group; in 2008, slightly more than 25 per cent of all chlamydia infections were in the 15- to 19-year-old age group, and girls were diagnosed at three times the rate of boys.
+Rates of sexually transmitted diseases are rising, especially in the 15-19 age group; in 2008, slightly more than 25% of all chlamydia infections were in the 15- to 19-year-old age group, and girls were diagnosed at three times the rate of boys.